grzywkaplrks/grzywkaplrks/README.md

 ### 👨🏻‍💻 About Me
 I am an **ML to Code Developer** focused on bridging the gap between advanced Machine Learning models and functional, high-quality code.

-As a Linux and Windows enthusiast, I combine technical curiosity with a commitment to delivering reliable, modern, and tailor-made IT solutions.
+As a Linux and Windows enthusiast, I combine technical curiosity with a commitment to delivering reliable, modern, and tailor-made digital solutions.
 My goal is to support clients by simplifying their daily workflows through the effective use of innovative technology.

 **What I do:**
 * 🚀 **Web Development:** Creating modern, responsive websites.